rytswd/gitopscon-na-2021/docs/references.md

 Merge Gatekeeper adds extra functionality for managing multiple CI jobs in a single repository.
 With the GitOps setup, you can easily end up with many CI jobs in the same repository.
 This job makes sure all CI jobs are clean and successful.

+### UPSIDER

+Curious to know more about UPSIDER?
+Feel free to reach out to me on https://www.linkedin.com/in/ryotasawada/! 🥰

 <!-- == export: other / end == -->